xt0fer/reveal-slides/md/intro-user-stories.md

 ####Adding detail to user stories

 Detail can be added to user stories in two ways:

-By splitting a user story into multiple, smaller user stories.
+<p class="fragment fade-up">-By splitting a user story into multiple, smaller user stories.</p>

-By adding “conditions of satisfaction.”
+<p class="fragment fade-up">-By adding “conditions of satisfaction.”</p>

 -